-Laotian and Hmong soldiers, who served in the "U.S. Secret Army" in Laos, were clandestinely organized and supported by the CIA and the Pentagon, to combat the bloody, relentless, and protracted invasion of the Kingdom of Laos by the North Vietnamese Army (NVA), and an insurgency of communist Pathet Lao guerrillas.
+It is important to remember, that Laotian and Hmong soldiers, who served in the "U.S. Secret Army" in Laos, were clandestinely organized and supported by the CIA and the Pentagon, by President's Eisenhower and Kennedy, and their National Security Council Directors, to combat the bloody, relentless, and protracted invasion of the Kingdom of Laos by the Soviet-backed North Vietnamese Army (NVA), and an insurgency of Moscow-supported communist Pathet Lao guerrillas.